davedawkins/sutil-template-chromex/README.md

 Output from `Background.fs` will be visible in the developer window accessible from `Inspect views: service worker` link, found on the `chrome://extensions` page.

-Output from `Popup.js` will be visible from the developer window accessible when you `right-click -> Inspect` inside the window created from `popup.html` (i.e., where the button appears when you activate the extension)
+Output from `Popup.fs` will be visible from the developer window accessible when you `right-click -> Inspect` inside the window created from `popup.html` (i.e., where the button appears when you activate the extension)

 ### Browser APIs